Introductory Sources in Ecology

 A nicely illustrated introduction to ecosystems, nutrient cycles, and the processes that control them.

 de Groot, Rudolf S. 1992.
 Functions of nature: Evaluation of nature in environmental planning, management and decision making.
-Amsterdam: Wolters-Noordhoff.
+Groningen, The Netherlands: Wolters-Noordhoff.

 An impressive compendium of all the benefits humans receive from nature.
 Note, however, that increasingly, ecologists are using the word “service” rather than “function.”